Future developments in Singapore: Population White Paper: Land Use Plan 2030

-In 2013, the Singaporean government announced a new development plan "Singapore 2030" for Singapore, designed to accommodate the growing population.
+In 2013, the Singaporean government announced a new development plan, "Singapore 2030", for Singapore, designed to accommodate the growing population.
 It is assumed that the population will reach between 6.5 and 6.9 million by 2030.
 Singapore will increase its land area to 766 km2 square kilometres through land reclamation from the sea.
 Most of the reclamation will be done at Tekong and Tuas islands, with additional reclamation points beyond 2030 including Marina East, Changi East, and Pasir Ris.
 Singapore 2030 is part of the Land Use Plan to develop the mostly parts such as Tampines North (expansion), Tengah and Bidadari.
 There are ongoing projects such as 100,000 HDB flats to be built until 2030, followed by Bukit Brown, and somehow post-2030 plans will consist of Paya Lebar Airbase and Southern Waterfront City.

 High-density towns with a full range of amenities such as childcare centers, hospitals, and recreational areas will be built.
 About 60% of Singapore's land will be set aside for housing, industry, and community facilities, up from 52%.
 In addition, 700,000 new housing units will be built, the size of the rail network will be doubled, and some golf courses and military training grounds will make way for redevelopment.
 According to the plans, 85% of Singaporeans will live close to a park.

-Long Island

-First envisioned in the 1991 Concept Plan as a reclaimed island for housing and leisure off the current east coast of Singapore, from Marina East to Changi, the Urban Redevelopment Authority (URA) announced on 6 June 2022 that the Long Island could be developed for housing integrated with coastal parks and spaces for recreation.
-A reservoir and floodplains to protect the nation's coastline from rising sea levels are also in the development's long-term plans.

-Currently, there are no concrete plans for the development of Long Island.

-The Reef at King's Dock

-Developed by Mapletree and Keppel Land, The Reef at King's Dock is a 429-unit condominium currently being built at Keppel Bay in Harbourfront.
-The condominium will feature Singapore's first floating deck and underwater marine viewing area in a residential development.
-The 180-metre floating deck will house several swimming pools of different sizes and a private marine viewing area for residents and their visitors to view and appreciate the marine ecology in the historic King's Dock, which was once the world's second largest dock when it opened in 1913.

-The development is expected to be completed by 2025.

-Former New Town Primary and Secondary School Campus
+Former New Town Primary and Secondary School campus

 Located beside Commonwealth MRT station, the 7.6-hectare site housing the former New Town Primary School and New Town Secondary School will be redeveloped into a residential area.